-We are deeply troubled by these disclosures, and we think that other shareholders should be as well.
-First, the disclosures demonstrate to us that the Company's senior management had as a primary goal the furthering of their own financial interests, which they appear to have pursued regardless of whether shareholders would receive greater benefit from a transaction that did not have senior management participation.
+We are deeply troubled by these disclosures and the Company's establishment of a committee whose sole purpose was to evaluate transactions involving management participation, and we think that other shareholders should be as well.
+First, the disclosures demonstrate to us that the Company's senior management who were directors had as a primary goal the furthering of their own financial interests, which they appear to have pursued regardless of whether shareholders would receive greater benefit from a transaction that did not have senior management participation.
 As directors of the Company, Messrs.
 Corriveau, Corley and Henrion were bound by fiduciary duties to the Company and its shareholders.
 We believe, based on the recited disclosures, that these directors breached their fiduciary duties to shareholders by placing their personal interests ahead of the interests of shareholders.
-We cannot ascertain whether Messrs.
-Corriveau, Corley and Henrion conducted exchanges with other parties interested in an acquisition of the Company that were similar to the exchange with Landry's.
-However, it seems to us a fair inference that senior management may have evaluated other expressions of interest through the same prism of self-interest.

-Second, we are troubled by the delay in the Company's disclosure of the special benefits that senior management sought for itself in any transaction with Landry's.
-The demand for special benefits was made in October 2001.
-The discussions with Landry's were not disclosed at all in the Company's Solicitation/Recommendation Statement on Schedule 14D-9 filed in June 2002 in response to the management supported tender offer for the Company launched in that month.
-On July 29, 2002, the Company filed its initial preliminary proxy materials in respect of the management supported buyout transaction, briefly mentioning contacts with "a company engaged in restaurant ownership and operations," but failing to disclose any substance of those negotiations, including references to management benefits.
-A similar reference is contained in the Company's revised proxy materials filed on September 11, 2002.
+Second, we believe that shareholders should be aware of the timing of the Company's disclosure of senior management's statement that it would require earnout payments and other management benefits in order to support a transaction with Landry's.
+Mr. Corriveau sent Mr. Ferttita the outline of merger terms in October 2001.
+The discussions with Landry's were not disclosed at all in the Company's Solicitation/ Recommendation Statement on Schedule 14D-9 filed in June 2002 in response to the management-supported tender offer for the Company launched that month.
+On July 29, 2002, the Company filed its initial preliminary proxy materials in respect of the management-supported buyout transaction, briefly mentioning contacts with "a company engaged in restaurant ownership and operations," but not disclosing any substance of those negotiations, including references to management benefits.
+A similar mention is contained in the Company's revised proxy materials filed on September 11, 2002.
+Disclosure of the marger outline was made for the first time in the Company's October 2, 2002 proxy materials.
+The Company announced on October 25, 2002 that the \$13.50 merger had been terminated.